mlaveaux/merc/README.md

 ## Tools

 The tools directory contains prototypes to show the viability of this approach.
 The `merc-rewrite` tool can for example be executed using `cargo run --release --bin merc-rewrite`.
-Compiling the GUI tools on Ubuntu requires both `libfreetype-dev` and `libfontconfig1-dev` to be installed.

 # Contributing